realA10001986/Dash-Gauges/README.md

 Your Dash Gauges know two ways of WiFi operation: Either they create their own WiFi network, or they connect to a pre-existing WiFi network.

 As long as the device is unconfigured, it creates its own WiFi network named "DG-AP".
-This mode of operation is called "**Access point mode**", or "AP-mode". or **"AP-mode"**.
+This mode of operation is called "**Access point mode**", or **"AP-mode"**.
 In this mode, computers/handhelds can connect to your Dash Gauges in order to access the Config Portal, but ways of communication end right here.
 There is no inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and no [HA/MQTT](#home-assistant--mqtt).

 ![APmode](img/apmode.png)